| |

 |

-Dr. Maria G. Traub is Assistant Professor of French
+Dr. Maria G. Traub is Associate Professor of French

 and Italian in the Division of Arts and Sciences.
 In the fall